 Opening a Suits Me® Account

-Applying for a Suits Me® current account takes seconds using our online application form and providing all details given are correct and up-to-date, your account will be open within minutes.
-You will gain instant access to your account number and sort code and online banking and your Mastercard® debit card will arrive in the post within 3 – 5 working days.
+Applying for a Suits Me® account takes seconds using our online application form and providing all details given are correct and up-to-date, your account will be open within minutes.
+You will gain instant access to your account number and sort code and online account and your Mastercard® debit card will arrive in the post within 3 – 5 working days.